shangjingbo1226/shangjingbo1226.github.io/_teaching/2025-winter-CSE151A-ML.md

 **Recording Note**: Please download the recording video for the full length.
 Dropbox website will only show you the first one hour.

-**HW Note**: All HWs due before the lecture time 9:30 AM PT in the morning.
+**HW Note**: All HWs due by the end of the day on the due date, i.e., 11:59 PM PT.

 (the schedule is tentative)